Who Counseling Can Help

 Piper entered counseling.
 If you think of relational anxiety, what could you guess someone, human or not, would need?
 Here is the answer: She required social learning and practice which builds confidence.
 Piper also needed constant exposure and to be set up for success.
 Everyone knows rewards work well, too.
 What everyone doesn’t know is that rewards work for humans as well over any other teaching method.

 Eventually, with consistent and persistent therapy, Pipers relational anxiety has diminished 85%.
 With continued practice, she is expected to gain up to 90% comfort relating to people.
-Notice that is not 100% because maybe being wary is just a part of her personality.
+Notice that is not 100% because maybe being wary is just a part of her personal struggle.
 Piper will inevitably lack confidence at some point, which is okay.
 No one is perfect all the time, but you can certainly learn ways to cope and feel better most of the time.

 Can Counseling Help You?

-Call me today and let’s get started!
+Call us today and let’s get started!